sympy/sympy/doc/src/explanation/best-practices.md

   to print things, or use a [custom printer](module-printing).

-- **Store the data about the object separately.** This is the best approach if the extra data is not directly related to an objects mathematical properties.
+- **Store the data about the object separately.** This is the best approach if the extra data is not directly related to an object's mathematical properties.

   Remember that SymPy objects are hashable, so they can easily be used as